bjb6njm/personal-website/src/pages/weblogs/blog-5.md

 ---
 For the past few days, I've been working on and off on the software renderer to get some basic 3d output.
 I've been successful.

 First thing I did was use the model data type I made in the model.h header to hardcode in a Unit Cube so that I'd have a model that I could actually render.
 This was a somewhat time consuming process since I had to define all 12 of the triangles making up the surface of the cube after defining all 8 vertices.
-I could have done this by making a model in a 3d program and then using some kind of model file reader to bring it into my program, however I'm not ready at this point to make/implement a model file reader, but I will have to do this eventually for more complicated output.
-Anywhere, here's what hardcoding a unit cube looks like:
+I could have done this by making a model in a 3d program and then using some kind of model file reader to bring it into my program, however I'm not ready at this point to make/implement a model file reader, but I will have to do this eventually for more complicated output

+Anyway, here's what hardcoding a unit cube looks like:
 ![Unit Cube Model](/personal-website/blogimages/blog5/blog5_unitcube.png)

 Pretty silly, huh?